-(xi) Rule 6(2) of the Service Tax Rules, 1994, as amended by Notification No. 16/2013-ST, dated 22.11.2013, makes e-payment of service tax mandatory for the assessee, who has paid a total service tax of or above, including the amount paid by utilization of CENVAT Credit, in the preceding financial year (₹10 Lakhs; ₹1 Lakh; ₹50 Lakhs). (xii) In the case of a non-resident engaged in the business of operation of aircraft, the income is determined under Section 44BBA of the Income Tax Act, 1961 at (7.5% of turnover; 10% of turnover; 5% of turnover). (xiii) The deduction allowable under Section 80LA of the Income Tax Act, 1961 in respect of eligible income of Offshore Banking Units and International Financial Services Centre is of such income for 5 consecutive assessment years and 50% of such income for 5 consecutive assessment years thereafter (100%; 80%; 75%). (xiv) Under Section 194LA of the Income Tax Act, 1961, any person responsible for paying to a resident any sum exceeding ₹2 Lakhs towards compensation for compulsory acquisition of the seller's urban industrial land under any law, has to deduct incometax at the rate of (10%; 15%; 20%). (xv) Section 13B of the Income Tax Act, 1961 provides that, voluntary contributions received by electoral trusts during the Previous Year 2013-14 is (fully taxable; fully exempt from tax; exempt only if the trust distributes to a registered political party during the year 95 % of the aggregate donations received by it). (xvi) Section 10(32) of the Income Tax Act, 1961 provides for an exemption up to, in respect of each minor child, where a minor's income is clubbed with the income of the parent ($₹1200$, $₹1500$, $₹2000$). (xvii) Special Audit under Section 14A of the Central Excise Act, 1944 can be ordered by any Central Excise officer, not below the rank of a/an (Assistant Commissioner of Central Excise; Deputy Commissioner of Central Excise; Assistant Commissioner of Central Excise or Deputy Commissioner of Central Excise), with the prior approval of the Chief Commissioner of Central Excise. (xviii) Under the provisions of Section 48 of the Customs Act, 1962, if the imported goods are not cleared within days of unloading at the customs station, the custodian may sell them under permission of the proper officer (30; 45; 60). (xix) Under the provisions of Section 11A of the Central Excise Act, 1944, Show Cause Notice for recovery of excise duties not levied, or not paid or short levied or short paid or erroneously refunded can be served on the person chargeable with duty, within (6 months; 1 year; 2 years) from the relevant date.
+(xi) Under the concept of mechanism, for one service the service provider as well as service receiver is made liable for payment of service tax to the extent notified. (xii) In the case of a non-resident engaged in the business of operation of aircraft, the income is determined under Section 44BBA of the Income Tax Act, 1961 at (7.5% of turnover; 10% of turnover; 5% of turnover). (xiii) The deduction allowable under Section 80LA of the Income Tax Act, 1961 in respect of eligible income of Offshore Banking Units and International Financial Services Centre is of such income for 5 consecutive assessment years and 50% of such income for 5 consecutive assessment years thereafter (100%; 80%; 75%). (xiv) Under Section 194LA of the Income Tax Act, 1961, any person responsible for paying to a resident any sum exceeding ₹2 Lakhs towards compensation for compulsory acquisition of the seller's urban industrial land under any law, has to deduct incometax at the rate of (10%; 15%; 20%). (xv) Section 13B of the Income Tax Act, 1961 provides that, voluntary contributions received by electoral trusts during the Previous Year 2014-15 is (fully taxable; fully exempt from tax; exempt only if the trust distributes to a registered political party during the year 95 % of the aggregate donations received by it). (xvi) Section 10(32) of the Income Tax Act, 1961 provides for an exemption up to, in respect of each minor child, where a minor's income is clubbed with the income of the parent (₹1200, ₹1500, ₹2000). (xvii) Special Audit under Section 14A of the Central Excise Act, 1944 can be ordered by any Central Excise officer, not below the rank of a/an (Assistant Commissioner of Central Excise; Deputy Commissioner of Central Excise; Assistant Commissioner of Central Excise or Deputy Commissioner of Central Excise), with the prior approval of the Chief Commissioner of Central Excise. (xviii) Under the provisions of Section 48 of the Customs Act, 1962, if the imported goods are not cleared within days of unloading at the customs station, the custodian may sell them under permission of the proper officer (30; 45; 60). (xix) Under the provisions of Section 11A of the Central Excise Act, 1944, Show Cause Notice for recovery of excise duties not levied, or not paid or short levied or short paid or erroneously refunded can be served on the person chargeable with duty, within (6 months; 1 year; 2 years) from the relevant date. (xx) Section 15 of the Customs Act, 1962 provides that, the rate of duty and tariff valuation of imported goods, entered for home consumption under Section 46, shall be applicable, as on the date on which (Bill of Entry is presented; Customs Duty is paid).